Japan's small firms hold out for Abenomics trickle down

 “The prime minister may have some success, but at the macro level the impact is limited.”

-Pay talks at Toyota Motor Corp, widely seen as a bellwether for Japan’s big firms, got under way on Wednesday.
+Pay talks at Toyota Motor Corp (7203.T), widely seen as a bellwether for Japan’s big firms, got under way on Wednesday.

 Emboldened by Abe’s call for corporate Japan to do its part for the economy, workers at Japan’s eight automakers are all seeking base wage hikes of 6,000 yen ($50) a month - around 1.7 percent - about two to three times more than the additional pay they received last year.
 [ID:nL4N0VZ1E7